AFRICA

 37) Is implementation of the merger before approval prohibited?

-Yes, the standstill obligation is prescribed by the Serbian Competition Act.
+Yes, the standstill obligation is provided for in the Serbian Competition Act.
 The merging businesses must be run separately and independently until the merger has been approved.
 However, normal preparatory reversible steps are not prohibited.
-Regarding public takeover bids and acquisitions on stock exchanges see topic 32.
+Regarding exceptions in public takeover bids and acquisitions on stock exchanges see topic 32.

 38) May the parties get permission to implement before approval?